embaldridge/grant-proposals/Postdoc-proposal-statement-support.md

 sponsor.
 If any sponsor has submitted similar research for funding, the degree of overlap must be addressed.

+Research in the lab is currently supported by a NSERC Discovery grant (26kCAD a year, 2015-2019), a FRQNT Early career investigator grant (16kCAD a year, 2015-2016), and a starting grant from the Université de Montréal (25kCAD, 2015-2018).
+We benefit from a computational ressource allocation of 260 core-years on Compute Québec supercomputers, which is shared among group members.
+Additional in-house computing resources are available through a hardware grant from Nvidia (2056 CUDA cores for GP-GPU computing), and through a FRQNT Equipment award (48 Intel Xeon cores for parallel computing).

 # Specific mentoring plan

 > An explanation of how the sp